ShowerWei/showerNote/README.md

 ## Setup

 1. Run `docker-compose build`.
-It will install install all dependencies from the (generated) package.json, expose port 3000 to the host, and instruct the container to execute `node app/bin/www` on start up.
+It will create Docker image, which install all dependencies from the (generated) package.json, expose port 3000 to the host, and instruct the container to execute `node app/bin/www` on start up.

 ## Start